-What we are considering Atys kuhnsi is rarely seen in the Marshalls.
+What we are considering Atys kuhnsi is uncommonly seen in the Marshalls.
 The specimen in the three photos immediately below was found on the night of 30 August 2008 on an eastern lagoon slope of Kwajalein Atoll, on sand in a patch of Halimeda algae.
 The shell measured 13mm in length.
-These animals are often thought to be young Atys naucum.
-We have similar specimens from Hawaii.
+Several more specimens were found in a Halimeda algae patch on the lagoon reef at night in July 2016.
+These animals are considered in Gosliner et al (2018) to be young Atys naucum.
+If that is the case, we have seen no adult A. naucum here, and it seems that the animal coloration of the two forms is sufficiently different to warrant keeping them separate for now.
+(See Atys naucum from the Philippines.)

 It is likely that the Atys below is the same species before development of the axial streaks of brown.
 The specimen below was found at Enewetak Atoll, on a lagoon sand flat at night at a depth of about 8 meters.
 The shell measured 13mm.